kekuchan/swarmbject/docs/README.md

 *Extensive API:*
 While the base language is made to be simple, there should be an extensive set of pre-programmed functionalities (API).
-Note: This is a future goal, as currently only what was needed for the compiler is programmed.

 *C/C++ like syntax:*
 C and C++ are old but still very popular languages,